GSA/digitalgov.gov/content/posts/2016-03-16-making-the-draft-u-s-web-design-standards-better-through-your-feedback.md

 ---
-url: /2016/03/16/making-the-draft-u-s-web-design-standards-better-through-your-feedback/
 date: 2016-03-16 1:02:08 -0400
 title: Making the Draft U.S. Web Design Standards Better Through Your Feedback
 summary: 'Since our launch of the Draft U.S. Web Design Standards last September, hundreds of people have provided feedback on the project through GitHub issues and via email.
-We&rsquo;ve received dozens of feature requests as well as over 400 contributions from the open source community. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/09/600-x-315-US-Web-Design-Standards-desktop-tablet-and-phone-home.jpg" alt="The U.S. Web Design Standards are designed to be'
+We&rsquo;ve received dozens of feature requests as well as over 400 contributions from the open source community. {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/09/600-x-315-US-Web-Design-Standards-desktop-tablet-and-phone-home.jpg" alt="The U.S. Web Design Standards are designed to'
 authors:
+  - carolyn-dew
   - melody-kramer
-  - carolyn-dew
 categories:
   - Content
   - UX